 After breakfast, disembark in Colón and transfer to the airport in Panama City for your flight home.

-Book by March 31, 2014 and receive a complimentary new Panama City extension on the December 13, 2014 and January through March 2015 departures with special access to the BioMusuem, designed by architect Frank Gehry, and the new canal construction site
+Book by July 31, 2014, and receive a complimentary hotel night in Panama City at the start or end of select 2014 and 2015 departures with access to the Frank Gehry BioMuseo and new Panama Canal Expansion Observation Center.

 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.